PawelGolabek/Mechinadle/README.md

-Mechina band song guessing game.
+Mechinadle is a Mechina band song guessing game.

 To run it locally: